 - A family tree that presents the list of specific breeds found in your dog all the way back to the great-grandparent

 - An analysis of the dominant breed and the secondary breeds including everything you need to know about the traits, behavior, and history of these breeds

 - A predicted weight profile for the tested dog based on the breed mix results

 - Proof of breed paper that outlines the findings of the dog breed identification test

 Factors that will influence your dog’s DNA test

 Experience indicates that approximately 2.3% of all DNA canine testing will yield results that are inaccurate or cannot be interpreted.
 Reasons could be:

 1. Dogs have extremely high levels of oral bacteria which may result in degeneration of the sample before our DNA extraction process commences.

 2. The current thoroughly isolated DNA markers in the available database to date represent the most common breeds found in the North American mixed breed dog population.

-Note: Our test covers the most prevalent breeds of dogs found in mixed breeds dogs.
-There are certain breeds of dogs which may not be covered in our test as we will not have this particular dog breed DNA in our database.
+Note: Our test covers the most prevalent breeds of dogs.
+However, there are certain breeds which may not be covered in our test as we will not have this particular dog breed DNA in our database.
 To view the full list of dog breeds in our database, click here.